 The plugin is configured via the develocity extension of the root project in project build scripts.

-You may encounter a warning about an untrusted certificate every time you try to publish a build scan to an HTTPS URL.
+You may encounter a warning about an untrusted certificate every time you try to publish a Build Scan to an HTTPS URL.
 The ideal solution is for someone to add a valid SSL certificate to the Develocity instance, but we recognise that you may not be able to do that.
 In which case, set the allowUntrustedServer option to true:

 Disabling SSL certificate checks